mcguffin/say-cheese/README.md

  - Developed in WP 3.8
+ - Last tested in WP 4.0-beta3
-   Should work with WordPress 3.5+
+ - Should work with WordPress 3.5+

  - German localization.